Cal Girls Basketball Camp

 A native of Sacramento, Calif., Farrow was a two-year basketball letterwinner at American River (Calif.)
 Junior College before he transferred to Eastern Michigan for his final two years of eligibility.
 He was named to the CoSIDA All-Academic District team and earned his bachelor’s degree in 2009.
 Farrow worked as a graduate manager for his alma mater from 2010-12, then served as an academic mentor at Michigan from 2012-13 while pursuing a postgraduate degree.
 He earned his Master of Arts in Educational Leadership Student Affairs from EMU in 2013.

 Jill Culbertson enters her third season as the Director of Basketball Operations in 2015-16 after a successful career in various roles in the WNBA.
-Culbertson, a 2008 graduate of Cal Poly, most...View Jill Culbertson's Bio ⟩
+Culbertson, a 2008 graduate of Cal Poly, most recently spent two years as the Assistant GM of the NY Liberty.View Jill Culbertson's Bio ⟩

 Culbertson, a 2008 graduate of Cal Poly, most recently spent two years as the Assistant General Manager of the New York Liberty from 2010-12 where she was responsible for the daily operations under the direction of head coach John Whisenant, including team logistics, travel, scheduling and managing of budgets.